-Systems, arrangements and associated equipment shall be designed, fabricated, installed and tested in accordance with the relevant standards and provisions of the MODU/FOP Rules and Rules for the Classification.
+Systems, arrangements and associated equipment shall be designed, fabricated, installed and tested in accordance with the relevant standards and provisions Part III "Equipment, Arrangements and Outfit" of the MODU Rules, Part III "Equipment, Arrangements and Outfit" of the FOP Rules and Part III "Equipment, Arrangements and Outfit" of the Rules for the Classification.
 The above requirement does not apply to process systems and equipment installed and used only during performance of the operation, and which operating conditions differ from those observed during the object operation.
 Selection of systems and equipment shall be based on a thorough consideration of their conformity to functional and operational requirements for MO.
 Emphasis shall be placed on operation reliability and resistance in contingencies.